 Rise in Prominence

-After the rebellion had ended, Henry II forgave his sons and rewarded them.
+After the rebellion had ended, Henry II of England forgave his sons and rewarded them.
 The king did this to avoid another uprising.
 However, Henry’s forgiveness didn’t extend to his wife.
 For her betrayal, he imprisoned Eleanor.
 Due to overcoming multiple adversaries, Henry’s victory over the rebellion established him as Europe’s most prominent ruler.

 For eight years, Henry II’s sons remained loyal to their father.
 However, in 1181, Prince Henry became enraged after being denied control of Normandy.
 The prince then set off a chain of events that culminated in him allying himself with his brother Geoffrey against Richard.
 Prince Henry had not only wanted to gain Normandy but secretly Richard’s Aquitaine too.
 By March 1183, King Henry attempted to prevent his son’s conflict from escalating.